Parent article: Home Recording Studio Setup

 This means that your amplifier needs to be equipped with at least one output.
 Having two is a more ideal scenario (since most USB interfaces support a left and right signal) but not critical.

 If your amp doesn't have any outputs, you'll need to look into either a preamp or a microphone for your amplifier.

 Couldn't I just use a USB microphone and skip the interface?

 You can do this and I've actually put together a list of USB microphones that I'd recommend for recording.

 However, I don't prefer USB mics for instrument recording because they make it a lot more difficult to do any kind of mixing and instead force you to rely entirely on your amp for volume control.

 Having something like the AudioBox as a buffer between your guitar and your computer is the best way to make sure your recording software and amp are getting along as well as possible.

 Setting it all Up: Step by Step

-Assuming you have an amp with some kind of output (even a headphone output would work) here are the steps to connect your guitar to your computer.
+Assuming you have an amp with some kind of line level output (even a headphone output would work) here are the steps to connect your guitar to your computer.